All Episodes

 Barnett says that basically every court has rejected the tax power argument.

-It's another sign that this thing is going to have to rise or fall on the Commerce Clause and the necessary and proper clause and the tax power thing is going to be gone.
+It's another sign that this thing is going to have to rise or fall on the Commerce Clause and the Necessary and Proper Clause, and the tax power thing is going to be gone.

 The regime has defended the law by saying that Americans who refuse to buy health insurance are making an economic decision to not participate in the national health care insurance market.

-As freedom allows.
+That's true, as freedom allows.

 My point earlier.

-That decision, government lawyers say, has economic consequences that are within Congress's power to address.
+That decision, government lawyers say, has economic consequences that are within Congress's power to address, which, again, to my lay ears is a very slim argument.

 Another quote, Hudson also rejected the regime's argument.